tushar2704/Twitter-Toxicity-Classification/README.md

 # Twitter Toxicity Classification

 This project aims to solve the problem of identifying the toxicity of tweets using Natural Language Processing (NLP) techniques.
-Given the dataset `twitter_parsed_tweets`, we will implement a step-by-step NLP approach to classify tweets into binary values based on their toxicity.
+Given the dataset `twitter_parsed_tweets`, I will implement a step-by-step NLP approach to classify tweets into binary values based on their toxicity.

 ## Problem Statement